 Inspect for Signs of Pests Before Renting

-When apartment hunting, check carefully for any signs of current or past pest infestations before finalizing on a rental unit.
-Look for droppings, chew marks, strange odors, insect egg casings, termite mounds etc. in corners, under sinks, in wall crevices.
+When apartment hunting, check carefully for any signs of current or past pest infestations before finalizing a rental unit.
+Look for droppings, chew marks, strange odours, insect egg casings, termite mounds, etc., in corners, under sinks, and wall crevices.
 Also ask the landlord and neighbors specifically regarding pests.
-It’s much easier to prevent infestation rather than removing pests after you move in.
+It’s much easier to prevent infestation rather than remove pests after you move in.

 Map Entry Points and Keep Them Sealed